-• Cut the distal end of the transfer pipette at the second gradation for sponges.
-These will serve as extension/holder device for the sponge.
-Attach the sponge, via the stick, to the transfer pipette and ensure that they are secure.
+• Cut the distal end of the transfer pipette at the second gradation for swabs.
+These will serve as extension/holder device for the swab.
+Attach the swab, via the stick, to the transfer pipette and ensure that they are secure.